lemonmade/react-stylish/docs/connect.md

 }
 ```

-If your style object encapsulates a [single component]() (rather than having multiple subcomponents), you can use a blank identifier to signal that a particular node is the one that should get any applicable rules:
+If your style object encapsulates a [single component][single-component-url] (rather than having multiple subcomponents), you can use a blank identifier to signal that a particular node is the one that should get any applicable rules:

 ```javascript
 @Stylish.connect(styles)